jaygrossman/jaygrossman.github.io/_posts/2023-12-30-looking-back-on-my-2023.md

 <img src="https://www.sportscollectors.net/assets/screens/requestsearch.gif" alt="" /><br/>
 <small>Functionality that allows collectors to track autograph requests</small></p>

 <p>I have been running a fun data engineering and data sceince project for about 10 years looking at arbitrage for collectibles - <a href="http://collectz.com/" target="_blank">Collectz.com</a>.
-I've noticed that finding arbitrage opportunities for physical goods (specifically sports cards) has become so much more challenging since 2021 for a reasons:
+I've noticed that finding arbitrage opportunities for physical goods (specifically sports cards) has become so much more challenging since 2021 for several reasons:
 <ul>
     <li>The pandemic brought many more buyers.</li>
     <li>Inflation.</li>
     <li>Markets (such as eBay) have become more efficient.</li>
-    <li>There is significant volume of sales on social media (especially Facebook Groups) where the non structured data is messy and there is huge variance.</li>
+    <li>There is significant volume of sales on social media (especially Facebook Groups) where the non structured data is messy and there is huge price variance.</li>
 </ul>
 </p>
 <p>So having better data and better tools is more important than ever.
 I have been working on a new version of Collectz that is a lot more powerful and looks for signal in new/more features.</p>